TylerHannebique/My-Works/README.md

 I have created this repository one to share some of the code that I have written in recent years.
 Below I briefly discuss each of the folders/files in the repository.

-**Bygone**

-Bygone is the game that I am currently working on alongside a small team of 6 people.
-It is an isometric, pixel art RPG.
-I am one of two programmers working on it.
-In the folder, I put a few of the objects that I myself coded.
-Most of the interesting stuff will be in the Create, Step, and Draw files.
-If you're unfiamiliar with GMS.
-It uses its own language appropriately titles Game Maker Language, which has syntax very similar to that of Java and C++ but only without all the strictness.

-* oBattle is the object that controls everything to do with the player being engaged in the games turn based battle systems.
-* oCameraManager controlls the camera movements in the game
-* oCuttingGame is for rhythm based minigame involving cutting carrots.
-It is my first attempt at creating a rhythm game.
-* oDayNightManager controls the the ingame time and draws a fiter over the game depending on the time of day

-If you'd be interested in an actual explination or in-game footage I'd be glad to provide.
-As a side note: I know this game kind of stuff hardly applies to this job but its more to show that I enjoy programming outside just a career standpoint

 **inPlaceSorts.cpp**

 A few in place sorting algorithms I wrote for a CS assignment.
 Nothing much to say about them